utiasDSL/mobile_manipulation_central/README.md

 * Gripper: `192.168.131.18`
 * F/T sensor: `192.168.131.14`

+### Ridgeback lights
+The lights on the corners of the Ridgeback mean different things depending on the color.
+The main ones are:

+* Green: plugged in, charging
+* Flashing red: e-stop
+* Front white, back red: ready to drive
+* Flashing yellow: battery level is below 24V, charge soon

 ## Misc notes
 * The Ridgeback controller automatically publishes a zero command (i.e. brake) to the Ridgeback when a new connection is made; i.e., when something new